Vagrant is able to define and control multiple guest machines per Vagrantfile. This is known as a "multi-machine"

 vagrant commands changes slightly.
 The change should be mostly intuitive.

-vagrant up, begin requiring the name of the machine to control.
-Using the example above, you could say
+vagrant ssh, now require the name of the machine to control.
+Using the example above, you would say

 vagrant ssh web or

-vagrant up alone will bring up both the web and DB machine.
+vagrant up, Vagrant would bring up both the web and DB machine.
 You could also optionally be specific and say

 Additionally, you can specify a regular expression for matching only certain machines.
 This is useful in some cases where you specify many similar machines, for example if you're testing a distributed service you may have a

 leader machine as well as a

 slave2, etc. If you want to bring up all the slaves but not the master, you can just do

 vagrant up /slave[0-9]/.
 If Vagrant sees a machine name within forward slashes, it assumes you're using a regular expression.

 Communication Between Machines

 In order to faciliate communication within machines in a multi-machine setup, the various networking options should be used.
 In particular, the private network can be used to make a private network between multiple machines and the host.